NanoSim/Porto/softtools/examples/softshell/registerentity/README.md

 that allows us to specify the name of the driver we want to use, together with other info.

-	var storage = require('porto.storage').connect({
+	var storage = require('soft.storage').connect({
         driver: "mongodb",
         uri: "mongodb://localhost",
-        database: "porto",
+        database: "soft",
         collection: "mydata"
     });

-In this case we want to store our data in a database called 'porto', in a collection we call 'mydata'.
+In this case we want to store our data in a database called 'soft', in a collection we call 'mydata'.

 Let's fill an entity with some data and store the contents to the